ryankicks/collection-demo/README.md

 - After deploying, in the Twitter App config, ensure the Callback URL is `http://your-app-name.herokuapp.com/complete/twitter`

-- To sync the database, use the `heroku` CLI and run the following:
+- To sync the database, use the Heroku CLI and run the following:

-	`heroku run python manage.py migrate --app wh-leaderboard`
+	`heroku run python manage.py migrate --app your-app-name`

 - Open a browser and go to the URL specified by your deploy (http://your-app-name.herokuapp.com)

+- To create an admin user, use the following Heroku CLI command:

+	`heroku run python manage.py shell --app your-app-name`

+Then query for your initial user and update their profile as follows:

+	`heroku run python manage.py createsuperuser`

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/ryankicks/twitter-leaderboard)